Tommy Edman Player Props: Cardinals vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 2.32 team ERA that ranks third across all league pitching staffs.
+- The Brewers' 2.79 team ERA ranks third among all MLB pitching staffs.

-- Brewers pitchers combine to surrender the fourth-fewest home runs in baseball (five total, 0.7 per game).
+- Brewers pitchers combine to give up seven home runs (0.9 per game), the eighth-fewest in the league.

-- Lauer (1-0) gets the starting nod for the Brewers, his second of the season.
+- The Brewers will look to Peralta (1-0) in his second start of the season.

-- In his last appearance on Sunday, the left-hander threw 5 1/3 innings against the Chicago Cubs, allowing two earned runs while surrendering five hits.
+- His most recent time out came on Monday against the New York Mets, when the right-hander threw six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.